aws/aws-nitro-enclaves-with-k8s/README.md

 ## Building and running the KMS example

-[KMS Tool](https://github.com/aws/aws-nitro-enclaves-sdk-c/blob/main/docs/kmstool.md) is a small example application for aws-nitro-enclaves-sdk-c that is able to connect to KMS and decrypt an encrypted KMS message.
+[KMS Tool](https://github.com/aws/aws-nitro-enclaves-sdk-c/blob/main/docs/kmstool.md) is an example application for aws-nitro-enclaves-sdk-c that is able to connect to KMS and decrypt an encrypted KMS message.
 For this application, the user would be required to create a role which is associated with the EC2 instance that has permissions to access the KMS service in order to create a key, encrypt a message and decrypt the message inside the enclave.
 In EKS, we already have a role associated with the instance but those permissions do not apply to the **Kubernetes** containers.
 In order to resolve this, we require a service account that has all the required permissions.

 All the preliminary steps described above will be handled by **nectl** tool.